anenadic/data-organisation-spreadsheets/_episodes/02-common-mistakes.md

 > these headers will get mixed into the data leading to problems down the road.
 Instead, you can freeze the column headers so that they remain visible even when you have a spreadsheet with many rows.
 > if you are not sure how to do this, see the [documentation on how to freeze column headers in Excel](https://support.office.com/en-ca/article/Freeze-column-headings-for-easy-scrolling-57ccce0c-cf85-4725-9579-c5d13106ca6a).
 {: .callout}

+## <a name="middle"></a> Starting data in the middle of the spreadsheet

+When preparing data for further analysis, there is no reason to start your data from the middle of the spreadsheet and leave empty rows at the top and empty columns to the left of the data.
+Libraries for importing data into R or Python will expect data to start from the top left corner of your spreadsheet.
+While such libraries can now be configured to load data starting from any cell in the spreadsheet - that's error prone and inviting trouble as you have to remember for each data sheet which cell you started entering the data from.The solution is to always start from cell A1.

 ## <a name="zeros"></a> Not filling in zeros